 The Housing Inventory Count (HIC) and the PIT are integrally related to each other.
 The HIC and PIT should be conducted on the same night during the last ten days in January.
 Thus, the total number of persons counted on the HIC in emergency shelter (ES) and transitional housing (TH) combined (i.e., sheltered homeless persons) should equal the total number of sheltered homeless persons included in the PIT Count (ES + TH).

-The Texas Balance of State CoC has determined that the annual Point-In-Time Count will be held on Thursday, January 26th, 2017.
+The Texas Balance of State CoC has determined that the annual Point-In-Time Count will be held on anytime between 12:00AM- 11:59PM on Thursday, January 25th, 2018.

 Changes to This Year's PIT Requirements